Campervanning in Switzerland: Your Ultimate Guide

 • 50 km/h in built-up areas

 • Emergencies: Drivers must create a corridor in the middle of the motorway without encroaching on the emergency lane to allow access to emergency vehicles.
-This means that on a motorway with three lanes, vehicles in the centre lane must move across into the lane to the left or right.
+This means that vehicles in the centre lane must move across into the lane to the left or right on a motorway with three lanes.
 Hazard warning lights must also be turned on.

 • Mountain Roads: When driving on Switzerland’s steep mountain roads, the uphill driver has priority, and the downhill driver is expected to reverse.
 On narrow roads, if you cannot see around a bend it is useful to sound your horn to alert any potential oncoming traffic.

-• Winter Driving: Drivers must use snow chains and winter tyres where appropriate.
+• Winter Driving: Equip your vehicle with snow chains and winter tyres where necessary.

 Whether you’re an adventure seeker, a history buff, or a connoisseur of fine chocolate and cheese, Switzerland offers a plethora of enchanting places to explore.